Agustin-E-Garcia/Agustin-E-Garcia/README.md

 - Hi, I’m Agustin Ezequiel Garcia, a junior programmer from Argentina excited to be working in the game insdustry!
-- This is my all neat and tidy Github account, I also have one where I have my old (and not that old, but outdated) projects that I mostly worked on as a student, if you're interested contact me!

 *About me*
 - I started programming around 4 years ago as a student at I.M.A.G.E.
 Campus (Buenos Aires, Argentina), and nowadays I work at Error404 Game Studios as a Game Programmer!